plasticviking/fv-web-ui/docker/README.md

 After making a change to a Nuxeo module, you can deploy your change to the docker container in two ways:

-#### Method 1 (deploy entire ZIP - recommended for changes in multiple modules):
+#### [BACKEND] Method 1 (deploy entire ZIP - recommended for changes in multiple modules):

-To build the entire project and deploy it to your local container, run:
+To build the entire project and deploy it to your local container, run in the `docker` folder:
 ```
-./docker/UpdatePackage.sh -minimal
+./UpdatePackage.sh -minimal
 ```

 You can skip tests by using the `-skip-tests` flag.
 If using both flags for a quicker deploy, the order of the arguments matter:
 ```
-./docker/UpdatePackage.sh -skip-tests -minimal
+./UpdatePackage.sh -skip-tests -minimal
 ```

 Flags: